lyndsherb/202502-kaboodle/README.md

 ### Improvements to make

-Testing and and TDD would be the first major improvement to make - this will really help get some of the missing functionality out of the door.
+- Testing and and TDD would be the first major improvement to make - this will really help get some of the missing functionality out of the door.

-Set up some sort of actual database, such as MySQL, instead of the JSON files.
-The files are fine for testing but a database will be superior.
+- Set up some sort of actual database, such as MySQL, instead of the JSON files.
+The files are fine for testing but a database will be superior - this would make pagination etc. a lot easier.

-As mentioned above, add more endpoints to add/update/delete tickets and eventtickets specifically.
+- As mentioned above, add more endpoints to add/update/delete tickets and eventtickets specifically.
+- Allow users to update tickets from the ticket page.
+Probably re-use the form and populate with the Informed API.
+- Investigate the hydration error on the form page.